 During the late 1980's, I compiled a "This Date in History" column and wrote similar material for a small weekly newspaper.
 I later wrote general information articles for a variety of national and regional publications.
 I enjoy researching an infinite variety of subjects.
-I am qualified to write and edit articles about general interest articles.
+I am qualified to write and edit articles about general interest subjects.

 I later earned a Master of Science in Natural Health.
 I have also studied with a Certified Family Herbalist.
 I am qualified to write and edit articles related to health, nutrition, and alternative healing.
 I have published articles about herbs, health, and cooking in various print publications and online.

 I was the gem and mineral editor for Suite 101 for two years.
 I also wrote reviews of non-fiction books for Midwest Book Review for several years.
 I am qualified to write and edit articles about jewelry, minerals, and gemstones.

 I later compiled my articles on gems and jewelry into an e-book which was self-published on Kindle.
 It continues to sell.

 I am also a novelist with four published novels.

 What I like best is learning something new.